vittorioerba/FreeEnergyMultimodeQEDpaper/README.md

-# Free energy landscape of ...
+# Self-induced glassy phase in multimodal cavity quantum electrodynamics

-In this repository you can find the code for the paper CITA.
+In this repository you can find the code for the paper ["Self-induced glassy phase in multimodal cavity quantum electrodynamics"](https://arxiv.org/pdf/2101.03754.pdf).

 ## C++